 Do you want to work with Linux Enterprise in an MNC?
-Are you preparing for an Interview for the position of Linux Administrator?
+Are you preparing for an interview for the Linux Administrator position?
 If yes, then you are at the right place.
 Here, you will read about the Top 20 Red Hat Linux Interview Questions and Answers that can help you learn about a simple way to answer questions in an interview regarding your desired position in an MNC’s job opening.
 Let’s get started!

 Based on Unix, Linux is an open-source operating system renowned for its flexibility, security, and stability.
 It is extensively utilized in embedded systems, desktops, and servers.

-Linux distributions with different software and tools for different purposes are Ubuntu and Fedora.
+Linux distributions with different software and tools for various purposes are Ubuntu and Fedora.

 2. What is Red Hat Enterprise Linux (RHEL)?

 A commercial Linux distribution designed for enterprise use is called Red Hat Enterprise Linux (RHEL).
-For business applications, it offers a dependable, secure, and highly performant platform with comprehensive support and certification.
+It offers a dependable, secure, and highly performant platform for business applications with comprehensive support and certification.

 Enterprise environments frequently use RHEL for servers, cloud deployments, and mission-critical workloads.